David Bruce MacDonald: Career

-Work on the former Yugoslavia
+Areas of work

+Former Yugoslavia

 His first book Balkan Holocausts?: Serbian and Croatian Victim Centered Propaganda and the War in Yugoslavia, compares and contrasts Serbian and Croatian propaganda from 1986 to 1999, analyzing each group's contemporary interpretations of history and current events.

+Identity politics and genocide

-Identity politics and genocideIdentity Politics in the Age of Genocide examined how Holocaust "Americanization" impacted other ethnic and social groups.
+Identity Politics in the Age of Genocide examined how Holocaust "Americanization" impacted other ethnic and social groups.
 The book featured theoretical chapters about the use/misuse of the term (Holocaust) by ethnic and social groups, and dissected claims of Holocaust uniqueness (with analysis of fourteen arguments).